m0euk/RDS-Bridge/test/README.md

 - **Drive the real code.** Load `index.html` into jsdom with `runScripts: "dangerously"` and call the actual functions, or extract the function you care about and run it in a `vm`.
 A test against a reimplementation tests the reimplementation.
+- **A stub tests the guard, not the predicate.** Three suites have now been green against a broken build for this reason: `scanInDxLog` stubbed while it read a field that does not exist, `scanRaster` stubbed at 100 kHz while the fault lived on the 200 kHz raster, and flags set by the driver rather than by the code that is supposed to set them.
+Where a suite stubs something the fix depends on, write the second half that drives the real thing — or the green means nothing.
+- **Enumerate an enum from the code, don't restate it.** The `logged` verdict went uncounted for two candidates because the tally was written from a remembered list of verdicts. `deadlist_test.js` extracts `scanDwell`'s returns — ternaries included — and requires a branch for each, so a new verdict cannot be added without the test noticing.
 - **Stub canvas in `beforeParse`.** The shell is one script block: an unstubbed `getContext()` throws mid-block, and although function declarations still hoist, every `var` initialiser after the throw never runs and the wiring at the foot of the block never executes.
 Stub `URL.createObjectURL` too, or anything